Raymond Pace Alexander: Berwyn desegregation case

-In 1932, Alexander became involved with efforts to desegregate the schools in Berwyn, Pennsylvania, a suburb of Philadelphia.
+In 1932, Alexander became involved with the Berwyn School Fight to desegregate the schools in Berwyn, Pennsylvania, a suburb of Philadelphia.
 After Easttown Township built a new elementary school, neighboring Tredyffrin Township closed its school and paid to send its students to Easttown (the Berwyn region included parts of both townships).
 Easttown converted its old (and smaller) school building into one "for the instruction of certain people", which in practice meant all black students in the district, segregating the previously integrated schools.
 As a result, 212 African American students began to boycott the public schools.
 The families hired Alexander to press the issue in court.

 With the assistance of the National Association for the Advancement of Colored People (NAACP), Alexander negotiated with the school board, attempting to end the boycott, but the stalemate continued into 1933.
 Tensions increased as the state Attorney General, William A. Schnader, ordered the black parents prosecuted for refusing to send their children to school.
 Some refused to pay bail and stayed in prison as a protest.
 Alexander approved of the strategy, while the NAACP thought it too confrontational; they also objected to Alexander's acceptance of help from International Labor Defense lawyers, fearing association with the far-left group.

 As the boycott dragged on into 1934, groups organized protest marches in Philadelphia.
 Schnader, now running for governor, promised to find a solution.
 Alexander and others credited Schnader's newfound support for their campaign to his recognition of the growing influence of black voters in Pennsylvania.
 By June, the school board agreed to allow students to be admitted to the two schools on a race-neutral basis, and the parents ended their boycott.
 The following year, the state passed a strengthened equal rights bill that covered all public accommodations, including schools, and allowed private lawyers to sue segregated businesses.
 It was introduced by state representative Hobson R. Reynolds, a black Republican from Philadelphia.